Annapolis Domestic Violence Lawyer

 - False Imprisonment

 When a person is charged with a crime that identifies a family member as a victim, the alleged victim will be advised of their right to file a temporary protective order during the arraignment session.
 This protective order will have profound impacts on the pending case and potentially for the foreseeable future.
-Talk to an Annapolis domestic violence lawyer for more information.
+Talk to a domestic violence lawyer in Annapolis for more information.

 Protective orders are issued in cases where a person has a reasonable fear of imminent harm from the defendant.
 These are not automatically issued, however, and a person has a right to speak as to why the order should not be issued.
 The protective order can require the defendant to perform any number of actions including:

 - Stay away from the petitioner’s work or school